nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Displaying supper menu: `menu`

-Lists the current menu from the currently selected vendor.
+Displays the menu from the selected vendor.

 Format: `menu`

-- Can be used to display the menu after a `sort` / `find` / `price` command
+- Can be used to display the menu after a `sort` / `find` / `price` command.
+- Note that anything written after the `menu` command will be ignored, and menu will be listed as intended.

+Example:

+- `menu`: Displays the menu of the selected vendor.

 ### Sorting the menu: `sort`